openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 The proposed solution will be tested with two suites:

 * Unit tests - running independently of each other and without side effects
 * End to end tests - in the same repository as the managed services monitoring operator.
-These tests will be executed against an actual kubernetes cluster and are intended to verify end-to-end functionality of the entire system.
+These tests will be executed against an actual Kubernetes cluster and are intended to verify end-to-end functionality of the entire system.

+### Operational Aspects of API Extensions

+TBD

+#### Failure Modes

+#### Support Procedures

 ## Implementation History